jcubic/prism-cli/README.md

 It use awesome [PrismJS](https://github.com/PrismJS/prism) library by Lea Verou and support all languages that prism support, but not all tokens are supported, ANSI colors are handled by [ansi-256-colors](https://github.com/jbnicolai/ansi-256-colors).
+If you want you can provide configuration file where you can use any colors you like and provide all the tokens that PrismJS support.
+If you create nice palette you can create an issue or PR I will check it and merge if it looks good.

 [![npm](https://img.shields.io/badge/npm-0.3.1-blue.svg)](https://www.npmjs.com/package/prism-cli)